 Drug Screening and Criminal Background Checks

-In addition to drug screening, for the safety of patients and health care workers, allied health workers must undergo a background check performed at the student's expense.
+In addition to drug screening, for the safety of patients and health care workers, allied health workers must also undergo a background check performed at the student's expense.
 The student's acceptance will not be final until LCCC has received background check information from the reporting agencies, and the background check is clear of disqualifying offenses.
-For more information, please see the complete Health Sciences and Wellness Division Policy (pdf) for allied health students.
+For more information, please see the complete School of Health Sciences & Wellness Policies for Allied Health Students posted on the school website.
 Certain criminal activities, as evidenced by a criminal background check, may also disqualify a student from clinical participation.

 Students are advised that the inability to gain clinical education experiences can result in the inability to meet program objectives and outcomes.
 These circumstances may prevent acceptance into and/or progression through the program and may ultimately result in dismissal from the program.

-NOTE: Applicants who have been convicted of a felony (or have pled guilty or nolo contendre to a felony) should request a copy of a letter concerning his/her eligibility status for licensure from the Wyoming State Board of Radiographic Examiners and the American Registry of Radiologic Technologists.
-The Wyoming State Board of Radiologic Examiners can deny licensure if it feels that such denial is in the public's interest.
+NOTE: Applicants who have been convicted of a felony (or have pled guilty or nolo contendre to a felony) should request a copy of a letter concerning his/her eligibility status for licensure from the Wyoming State Board of Radiologic Technologist Examiners and the American Registry of Radiologic Technologists.
+The Wyoming State Board of Radiologic Technologist Examiners can deny licensure if the Board feels that such denial is in the public's interest.
 The American Registry of Radiologic Technologists can also deny certification for the same reason.